symbol/symbol-docs/source/getting-started/setup-workstation.rst

 The ``network flag`` is set to MIJIN_TEST.
 Test network is an alternative NEM blockchain used for development and testing purposes.

-Use ``save flag`` to store the account in your computer.
-NEM2-CLI uses stored account to sign transactions you start.
+Use ``save flag`` to store the account on your computer.
+NEM2-CLI uses stored account to sign the transactions that you start.

 You should be able to see the following lines in your terminal, containing the account credentials: